Children and Communion

 In order to prepare them for this significant step in their journey of faith they will need to attend a special CbC course during which the children can explore the meaning of communion and how it relates to the life of Jesus and the life of his church.
 Look out for more information about this in the newsletter and on the church website.

-Any questions then please do get in contact with any other member of the Benefice ministry team.
-(Please use the "Contact Us" tab from the St. Nicholas homepage)
+Any questions then please do get in contact with any other member of the Ministry team or a Churchwarden.
+You can also use the "Get in touch" tab from the St. Nicholas homepage.

 Yours in Christ